flenex-io/NFT-Generator/README.md

 cd NFT-Generator
 ```

-3. Create a .env file and paste your Huggin Face API keys
+3. Create a .env file and paste your Huggin Face and NFT Storage API keys

 4. Run hardhat node
 ```